dkyeremeh/elfinder-node/README.md

 ## Contributing

-There is more work to be done to take this project great.
+There is more work to be done to make this project great.
 View the [ROADMAP](/ROADMAP.md) for a list of tasks to be done

 ## Credits